jangroth/aws-certification-notes/devops-engineer-professional.md

   * Possible to detect **stack drift**, if supported by created rersources
   * Can enable **termination protection**
-* A **stack policy** is an *IAM*-style policy statements that governs who can do what Defines which actions can be performed on specified resources.
-With CloudFormation stack policies you can protect all or certain resources in your stacks from being unintentionally updated or deleted during the update process.
+* A **stack policy** is an *IAM*-style policy statements that governs who can do what
+  * Defines which actions can be performed on specified resources.
+  * With CloudFormation stack policies you can protect all or certain resources in your stacks from being unintentionally updated or deleted during the update process.

   * Check **stack policy** if updates are allowed
     * No policy present: All updates are allowed -> This differs from IAM default!
     * Once a policy is applied
-      * It cannot be deleted
+      * It cannot be updated or removed from the stack (deleted)
       * *All* resources that are not explicitely allowed are denied
       * Default deny can be explicitely overwritten
     * Policy format JSON